mbfoss/neotasks.nvim/README.md

 ```

 - `context` is a fresh table per task run, so a matcher can carry state between
-  lines — e.g. remembering a location printed on a preceding line and attaching
+  lines, e.g. remembering a location printed on a preceding line and attaching
   it to the diagnostic that follows (how `gcc` resolves template "required
   from here" chains).
 - Register at `setup` time or any point before the task runs.